CV

 2000 Special.
 From OUTSIDE THE LINES, The Pendulum Gallery, Vancouver.
 Curated by Persimmon Blackbridge.

 1999 G.I.D.
 Gender Identity Disorder or Girls in Drag, Advocate Gallery, Los Angeles.
-Curated by Sarah Stifler.
+Curator Sarah Stifler.

 1997 Objectification, From The Body, Exposure Gallery, Vancouver